sergiorykov/Caramba/README.md

 ﻿# Caramba
 Name generator for unit tests.

-It allows to provide simple rules to generate any pseudo natural values for your unit tests/specs.
+It allows to generate any pseudo natural string values for your unit tests/specs.
+Especially it'll be extremely useful for load tests when you need to fill your database with data looks like real one.
+See examples to get an idea of the library.

 It's a great companion to [AutoFixture](https://github.com/AutoFixture/AutoFixture).